zitadel/zitadel/docs/docs/legal/rate-limit-policy.md

 ## Load Testing

 If you would like to conduct load testing of ZITADEL Cloud or a managed instance, you MUST request to do so with a minimum of 2 weeks notice before the test by contacting us at support@zitadel.ch.
 You MUST NOT conduct load testing without prior approval by us.
 Without prior approval and setup there is a high risk of being flagged by our DDoS solution als malicious traffic.
-This can have a severity impact on your service quality.
+This can have a severe impact on your service quality or result in termination of your agreement.